To me, nothing is scarier than losing my sight. Even if for a minute, I know my world will turn upside down.

 If you don’t have a prescription, see an optician and get one.
 You will have to say goodbye to the lenses and hello to the glasses.
 They will correct your vision without increasing your risk of infection.
 Who knows?
 Maybe you’ll fall in love with your specs because why not.

-You may choose to buy online glasses from Specscart and treat yourself with the different styles and silhouettes.
+You may choose to buy glasses online from Specscart and treat yourself with the different styles and silhouettes.
 In case you need them for an emergency, we will dispatch them to you within 24 hours via Specscart Rocket.

 A pro tip here - Make sure the glasses you choose have photochromic or transition lenses.
 Since dry eyes are often sensitive to light, they will feel more comfortable with transition glasses on.